-Two additional studies examine the association between DST, depressive episodes, and suicides. ^{8,10} The first article found that the transition from DST to standard time in the fall was associated with an 11% increase in unipolar depressive episodes that dissipated over a 10 week period.
-10 There were no differences following the transition to DST in the spring.
-The authors hypothesize that these findings have less to do with the changes in circadian rhythm patterns due to the time change but are perhaps a result of the distress caused by a shortening of daylight hours in the fall.
-10 In the second study, the authors found that there were no differences in rates of suicide in Australia around DST compared to the rest of the year for females.
-8 However, for men, there was a significant increase in incidence at 2 and 4 weeks following the change to DST in the spring compared to the weeks after DST finished in the fall and the rest of the year.
-After adjusting for season, which is a significant predictor of suicide, the relationship was greatly weakened.
-There was also no significant relationship in suicides for men in the 2 weeks or 4 weeks after the start of DST and the rest of the spring season.
-Prior to 1986, there was a significant increase in suicides in the weeks following the transition out of DST in the fall but the relationship was no longer significant after this time.
-8
+Two additional studies examine the association between DST, depressive episodes, and suicides.^{8,10} The first article found that the transition from DST to standard time in the fall was associated with an 11% increase in unipolar depressive episodes that dissipated over a 10 week period.10 There were no differences following the transition to DST in the spring.
+The authors hypothesize that these findings have less to do with the changes in circadian rhythm patterns due to the time change but are perhaps a result of the distress caused by a shortening of daylight hours in the fall.10 In the second study, the authors found that there were no differences in rates of suicide in Australia around DST compared to the rest of the year for females.8 However, for men, there was a significant increase in incidence at 2 and 4 weeks following the change to DST in the spring compared to the weeks after DST finished in the fall and the rest of the year.
+After adjusting for season, which is a significant relationship in suicides for men in the 2 weeks or 4 weeks after the start of DST and the rest of the spring season.
+Prior to 1986, there was a significant increase in the weeks following the transition out of DST in the fall but the relationship was no longer significant after this time.8